 Our leaders are playing with fire here.

 Because a Chinese takeover of the world’s chip production would be disastrous for the American economy.

-If China succeeds at monopolizing chips... we’ll see shortages 9x worse than what we saw during COVID
+If China succeeds at monopolizing chips... we’ll see shortages 9 times worse than what we saw during COVID.